symbolize-app/symbolize/README.md

 ```

 `task i` installs the non-Node development tools managed by the repository.
-Node dependencies are provided by Devenv or built from the snapshots in
+Cargo tools, including `cargo-deny`, are provided by Devenv; library
-`vendor/` as part of the normal build.
+dependencies are vendored under `vendor/` and built from those snapshots.

 ## Visual Studio Code